Employer of Record in Saint Kitts and Nevis

 - The formal job offer or employment contract

 The standard processing time for a work permit is approximately two to four weeks after submitting all documents.
-A work permit valid for seven months to one year costs EC$2,500.
+A work permit valid for seven months to one year costs of EC$2,500 (approximately USD 925) and must be renewed annually.
+Nationals of CARICOM member states may benefit from the CARICOM Single Market and Economy (CSME), which allows free movement for certain categories of skilled workers.

 Time Off and Leave in Saint Kitts and Nevis